U.S. Fish and Wildlife Service

-Bryan Arroyo serves as the Deputy Director of Operations.
-In this capacity, Bryan oversees the day-to-day operations of the Service, including providing executive direction through the Regional Directors, Native American programs, Diversity and Inclusion, and the National Conservation Training Center.
+Before returning to International Affairs in 2022, Bryan served as the Service's Deputy Director of Operations, overseeing the day-to-day operations of the Service, including providing executive direction through the Regional Directors, Native American programs, Diversity and Inclusion, and the National Conservation Training Center.

-Bryan most recently served as Deputy Director in the Department’s Office of Environmental Policy and Compliance where he provided leadership and guidance on the utilization and conservation of natural, cultural and historical resources.
-Before being elevated to the Department, Bryan led the Service’s International Affairs program as Assistant Director where he oversaw the Service’s efforts to implement international wildlife conservation and trade agreements, and to provide training and financial assistance to support wildlife conservation
+Prior to that, Bryan served as Deputy Director in the Department’s Office of Environmental Policy and Compliance where he provided leadership and guidance on the utilization and conservation of natural, cultural, and historical resources.

 Bryan’s diverse experience with the Service includes assignments at field, regional, and headquarters levels.
-He served as the Service’s Assistant Director for Fisheries for three years, as well as Deputy Assistant Director and Assistant Director for the Endangered Species program.
+He served as the Service’s Assistant Director of International Affairs for five years, from 2012 to 2017.
+He also served as Assistant Director for Fisheries for three years, as well as Deputy Assistant Director and Assistant Director for the Endangered Species program.
 From 1998 to 2006, he was the Assistant Regional Director for Ecological Services in the Service’s Southwest Region.

 In May 2006, he received certification for the Department of the Interior’s Senior Executive Service Candidate Development Program.
 As part of the program, he completed developmental assignments with the National Association of Home Builders and the White House’s Council on Environmental Quality in Washington, DC.
 He also completed Harvard University’s Senior Executive Fellows program.

 Born in New York City and raised in his parent’s native Puerto Rico, Bryan attended the public school system in Puerto Rico, graduating from Ponce High School in 1982.
 He attended Catholic University of Puerto Rico and graduated in 1988 with a bachelor’s degree in science with a major in biology.
 In 1991, he earned a master’s degree in science with a major in zoology from the University of Arkansas.
-He is married and has two daughters.
+He is married, has two daughters and a granddaughter.
 Bryan is an outdoor enthusiast and particularly enjoys fishing, hiking, and nature photography.